joshDynatrace/bug-busters/docs/2-todoapp-bugs.md

 - Why are the Todo tasks not getting cleared after looking at the code?

-## Bug 2: Todo App - Clear Completed
+## Bug 2: Todo App - Special Characters

 Let's add a todo task with some special characters such as exclamation points.